Skip to main navigation Skip to main content Skip to footer

 There are also affordability exemptions.
 This means that your income is not enough to be able to afford regular health care coverage.
 If you qualify for an exemption, you would claim it on your annual tax return and get money back.

-How do I apply for an exemption?
+How do you apply for an exemption?

 If you are approved for either a hardship or affordability exemption, it means you may then get a catastrophic health insurance plan, if you choose.

 Catastrophic health plans can help protect you from high emergency medical costs, while also covering some essential health benefits like an annual check-up, certain preventive services, and at least three primary care visits before you have met your deductible.
-However, if you anticipate costs associated with managing a chronic health condition, you may save more with another type of health plan.

 Tags